 We are delighted to have the Polly Morris Band and Plastic Jeezus playing our Friday evening concert in the characterful old theatre auditorium.
 Both bands are known for their entertaining and often comedic performances.
 Definitely music to make you smile.
 Visit the LINE UP page for more information on both bands.
 Early bird Friday night tickets are only £12.00 or weekend tickets are only £45.00. https://shop.fatea-magazine.co.uk/category/ticketsBuy tickets.

 We have a fantastic selection of acoustic artists playing over two stages all day Saturday, the Theatre Auditorium and the Mulberry Room.
 From emerging artists like Ben Robertson and Iona Lane, through local favourites including Will McNicol & Luke Selby, to headliners Merry Hell, Ange Hardy and Lucy Ward.
 Plus a special collaboration between Kadia and Said the Maiden – expect some amazing vocal harmonies there.
 Early bird tickets prices are only £35.00 for the Saturday or £45.00 for the weekend.
 Buy tickets.

 Fatea has long been a champion of emerging talent.
-Earlier this year we ran a competition for two emerging artists to win slots on the main stages at the festival.
-It was a close and fiercely fought competition, and the winners are: James Eqwyn & the Borrowed Band and Trevor Babajack Steger.
+Earlier this year we ran a competition for emerging artists to win slots on the main stages at the festival.
+It was a close and fiercely fought competition, and the winners are: James Edwyn & the Borrowed Band, Trevor Babajack Steger and Robert Lane.
 Check out the Fatea Future Star page for info, videos and links for all the brilliant competition finalists.

 Sessions & Workshops